ikaros327/inkspirit/README.md

 # InkSpirit
-Datasets of expert-annotated  TCP(Triditional Chinese Painting) data including the Blank Space Standard and PostScript corpus, the pre-trained T2I model will be uploaded in the subsequent steps
+Datasets of expert-annotated  TCP(Triditional Chinese Painting) data including the Blank Space Standard and PostScript corpus.
+The pre-trained T2I model will be uploaded in the subsequent steps

 About InkSpirit：